scriptclump/open_source_question_answers/wordpress.md

 ===========================================================================
 ===========================================================================
-=> Is Wordpress opensource?
+**Is Wordpress opensource?**

 Yes, Wordpress is opensource and you can do customization as per your requirement.
 Wordpress is built in PHP/MySql/javascript/jQuery which is also an opensource.

-=> What is current stable version of wordpress?
+**What is current stable version of wordpress?**

 4.1 released in November 20, 2014

-=> What kind of website can I build with WordPress?
+**What kind of website can I build with WordPress?**

 WordPress was originally developed as a blogging in 2003 but now it has been changed a lot. you can create personal website as well as commercial website.
 	Following types of websites can be built in wordpress:
 	Informative Website
 	Personal Website